-The traveling salesman problem (TSP) finds a minimum-cost tour in an undirected graph G that has a node set, N, and link set, A. A tour is a connected subgraph for which each node has degree two.
-The goal is then to find a tour of minimum total cost, where the total cost is the sum of the costs of the links in the tour.
+The traveling salesman problem (TSP) finds a minimum-cost tour in a graph, G, that has a node set, N, and a link set, A. A path in a graph is a sequence of nodes, each of which has a link to the next node in the sequence.
+An elementary cycle is a path in which the start node and end node are the same and no node appears more than once in the sequence.
+A Hamiltonian cycle (or tour) is an elementary cycle that visits every node.
+In solving the TSP, then, the goal is to find a Hamiltonian cycle of minimum total cost, where the total cost is the sum of the costs of the links in the tour.
 Associated with each link $(i, j) \in A$ are a binary variable x{ij} , which indicates whether link x{ij} is part of the tour, and a cost c{ij} .
 Let $\delta(S) = \{(i, j) \in A \mid i \in S, j \notin S\}$.
-Then an integer linear programming formulation of the TSP is as follows:
+Then an integer linear programming formulation of the TSP (for an undirected graph G) is as follows: